 It takes a lot of onions to cause toxicity so they can only be considered mildly toxic.

-5. Avocado Pits.
-The pits may act as a foreign object and cause blockage.
+The skin may be toxic and the pits may act as a foreign object and cause blockage.
 There is actually dog food made out of avocado so, although it may be toxic to some animals, in dogs the flesh of the fruit does not cause a problem.
 Peach and apricot pits can also cause problems.

-There are other substances but they can be toxic for us too!
-Dogs can be poisoned by lead from eating old paint chips, antifreeze from drinking from a pan that is left around instead of being disposed of, they can be poisoned from agro toxins dumped on your lawn, or they can be poisoned with toxic mushrooms.
+There are other substances but they can be toxic for both us and our dogs.
+Dogs can be poisoned by lead from eating old paint chips, poisoned from antifreeze when drinking from a pan that is left around instead of being disposed of, they can be poisoned from agro toxins dumped on your lawn, or they can be poisoned with toxic mushrooms.

-There are a few things that we can eat that can sometimes cause problems in dogs, like broccoli if over 10% of a dogs diet (would anyone ever feed their dog this much broccoli, and would he even eat it?).
+There are a few things that we can eat that can sometimes cause problems in dogs, like broccoli, but only if over 10% of a dogs diet.
+(Would anyone ever feed their dog this much broccoli, and would he even eat it?)

 There are not a lot of toxic substances out there you need to be careful of but there is a lot of hype about the few that do cause problems.
 I'm sure that if a group of Japanese researchers selected a bunch of our normal fruit and vegetables and fed high levels to dogs they would determine them dangerous.
 There is still a lot we do not know.

 If you do have a dog that goes “dumpster diving” however, you are never sure what he has eaten, how much may have been dumped in the trash, and what strange mixture he may have picked up.
-It is better to take your friend in to the emergency clinic and have his stomach pumped, given a dose of activated charcoal, and then put on IV fluids to make sure everything in flushed out of his body.
+It is better to take your friend into the emergency clinic and have his stomach pumped, given a dose of activated charcoal, and then put on IV fluids to make sure everything is flushed out of his body.